bilaldurrani/DistributedCounter/README.md

 # Known issues:

 2. If a node goes down, then the remaining nodes will still try to keep sending it their state information.
-This can be fixed using a circtuit breaker.
+This will decrease performance as a Timout has to happen.
+This can be fixed using a circtuit breaker and stop sending updates to the offline node.

-3.
+3. If all node's counters count to be larged then int.max, then an overflow exception will be thrown.
+Can possible use big integer just for calculating the count.